-Various other sections of the Asylum Procedure Act also contain obligations for the authorities to inform asylum-seekers on certain aspects of the procedure.
-Accordingly, asylum-seekers receive various information sheets upon lodging their application, 84 including the following:
+Various other sections of the Asylum Procedure Act also contain obligations for the authorities to inform asylum seekers on certain aspects of the procedure.
+Accordingly, asylum seekers receive various information sheets upon lodging their application, 94 including the following:

-- an information sheet on the rights and duties during the procedure and on the proceedings in general ("Belehrung nach § 10 AsylVfG und allgemeine Verfahrenshinweise", available in around 60 languages); 85 - an instruction on the consequences of a withdrawal or (final) rejection of an application; - an instruction on the obligation to comply immediately with a referral to the initial reception centre; - an instruction on the obligation to comply with a decision to be referred to another reception centre, including the obligation to register with the authorities in case of such a referral. - a general leaflet on the Dublin procedure or a special leaflet on the Dublin procedure for unaccompanied minors as prescribed by the recast Dublin regulation.86
+- an information sheet on the rights and duties during the procedure and on the proceedings in general ("Belehrung nach § 10 AsylVfG und allgemeine Verfahrenshinweise", available in around 60 languages);95 - an instruction on the consequences of a withdrawal or (final) rejection of an application; - an instruction on the obligation to comply immediately with a referral to the initial reception centre; - an instruction on the obligation to comply with a decision to be referred to another reception centre, including the obligation to register with the authorities in case of such a referral. - a general leaflet on the Dublin procedure or a special leaflet on the Dublin procedure for unaccompanied minors as prescribed by the recast Dublin regulation.
+96

 In addition, a personal interview as foreseen in Art.
 5 of the Dublin III regulation has to be conducted.
-This interview shall contribute to a correct understanding of the written information leaflet.87
+This interview shall contribute to a correct understanding of the written information leaflet.97

 The applicant has to sign an acknowledgement of the receipt of the information leaflets.
-In some reception centres, further information is handed out or made available through notice boards or posters
+In some reception centres, further information is handed out or made available through notice boards or posters (e.g. information on the office hours of authorities, NGOs and other institutions), but there is no systematic practice for the distribution of such additional information.

 Federal Office for Migration and Refugees.
-DA-Asyl (Dienstanweisung Asylverfahren) - Belehrungen (internal directives of the Federal Office for Migration and Refugees, parts of these directive, as at 4 March 2010, were made publicly available by the NGO Pro Asyl.
+DA-Asyl (Dienstanweisung Asylverfahren) - Belehrungen (internal directives of the Federal Office for Migration and Refugees, parts of these directive, as at 4 March 2010, were made publicly available by the NGO.